 Why a Husky for Christmas might be a bad idea

 Siberian Huskies are particularly challenging, especially for those new to the breed.
 They need more exercise than most other dogs.
 Their temperament means they can get bored easily.
-Like most dogs they grow large, fast, and that puppy will quickly become an adult sized dog.
+Like most dogs, they grow large fast, and that puppy will quickly become an adult-sized dog.
 We suggest you check out our articles on the Siberian Husky breed, grooming, training, and health issues to make sure you know what you are getting in to.
-Even simple family activities such as a vacation or weekend away will require you to either transport your animal, or look for carers while you are away.
+Even simple family activities such as a vacation or weekend away will require you to either transport your animal or look for carers while you are away.

-Introducing a puppy to the family during holiday season is particularly challenging.
-You might not be at home at regular times, and at others you might have many visitors around interrupting family routines.
+Introducing a puppy to the family during the holiday season is particularly challenging.
+You might not be at home at regular times, and at others, you might have many visitors around interrupting family routines.
 You could be stressed and tired as well.
 Puppies need a stable environment and constant attention.
 They might need a dozen small feeds each day, and another dozen toilet training drills.
 Do you have that much free time and patience at this time of year?